Wulfcastle/JavaDox/readme.md

 ## How To
 - [x] Read Text from a File into an Array
-- [x] Convert String to Date using SimpleDateFormat & Substring Methos
+- [x] Convert String to Date using SimpleDateFormat & Substring Methods
 - [ ] Debug Java Programs/Applications in Netbeans IDE